 The consultants presented drafts of Chapter 4 (Goals, Objectives, & Strategies) and Chapter 5 (Implementation) at a meeting in the City-County Building.
-The table in Chapter 5, proposed a timeframe, cost estimate, responsible party, and potential partners for each recommended strategy to facilitate implementation of the Plan's recommendations.
+The table in Chapter 5, proposed a timeframe, cost estimate, responsible party, and potential partners for each recommended strategy to facilitate implementation of the plan recommendations.

-MEETING #9 - NOVEMBER 20, 2019
+MEETING #9 - AUGUST 21, 2019